Wednesday of the Fifth Week of Easter

 Saint of the day

-Dear Jesus, help me to be a peacemaker.
+Dear Jesus, help me to live with the selflessness of Saint Damien.

 Liturgical season information

 Responsorial Psalm: Ps 122:1-2, 3-4Ab, 4Cd-5

 For the readings of the Optional Memorial of Saint Rita of Cascia, please go <a href="/bible/reading: HereView complete readings on USCCB.org